 Bathing your baby

-When you want to bathe Your Baby , you may use a baby bathtub or simply sit with the little one inside the shower cabin.
+When you want to bathe Your Child , you may use a baby bathtub or simply sit with the little one inside the shower cabin.
 Beware of the following:

 - Make sure the water is warm, but not too hot

-- As you bath with Your Baby , you can use your hand or a clean towel to carefully clean the baby — if you use a towel, use two different ones for face and genitals
+- As you bath with Your Child , you can use your hand or a clean towel to carefully clean the baby — if you use a towel, use two different ones for face and genitals

 - For the hair, you can use baby shampoo or baby friendly soap

-How often shall I bath Your Baby ?
+How often shall I bath Your Child ?

 For a newborn, two or three times a week is probably enough, provided you ensure the nappy area is well cleaned and clean the hands and face many times each day (top and tail).
 Unless they’ve been sick or soiled themselves, newborns just don’t get that dirty.